Recommender systems, representativeness, and online music: a psychosocial analysis of Italian listeners: Introduction

-Following the technological advancements and widespread adoption of recommender systems in online platforms, a high level of scrutiny has started to emerge due to their influence on the music ecosystems \citep{Born2021, Hesmondhalgh2023}.
-In light of a vast and ever-increasing amount of literature on the impact of algorithmically driven recommendations, there seems to be general agreement that still interdisciplinary enquiries in this area are too little and much needed \citep{Huang2023}.
-Much needed especially when investigating the mechanisms which may drive recommender systems in contributing to representational harms by stereotyping, demeaning, erasing, alienating, over- or under-representing socio-cultural groups \citep{Shelby2023}.
+Following the technological advancement and widespread adoption of recommender systems on online platforms, increased scrutiny has emerged regarding their influence on the music ecosystem \citep{Born2021, Hesmondhalgh2023}.
+Despite a vast and ever-increasing body of literature on the impact of algorithmically driven recommendations, there is broad agreement that interdisciplinary enquiries in this area remain limited and are strongly needed \citep{Huang2023}.
+Such interdisciplinary enquiries are, we argue, especially needed to investigate the mechanisms through which recommender systems may contribute to representational harms, including processes of stereotyping, demeaning, erasure, alienation, and the over- or under-representation of socio-cultural groups \citep{Shelby2023}.
+Under this lens, while the rise of online platforms has catapulted regional music artists onto the global stage, this increased visibility can expand opportunities while simultaneously posing systemic challenges, including the risk of cultural misrepresentation \citep{gomezgallegomunoz2025, ahmed2025african}.

-In this Article, interested in exploring issues of representation in online music listening and the potential impact that recommender systems may have on those, we focus on the following research question: \begin{enumerate} \item[RQ1.]
-How do listeners perceive their relationship with online platforms and recommender systems when listening to music? \item[RQ2.]
-How do listeners explore the concept of representativeness in their music listening practices? \end{enumerate} Aiming to answer such questions, we interviewed a group of Italian listeners and we analysed their narratives by using a psychosocial interpretive model, the Emotional Textual Analysis (ETA) framework \citep{Carli2015}.
-We argue that applying such lens complements the state-of-the-art in recommender systems research, which is predominantly centered around a cognitive-behaviorism standpoint \citep{Ekstrand2016}.
+In this article, we explore issues of representation in online music listening and the potential impact that recommender systems may have on them, focusing on the following research questions:

+\begin{enumerate} \item[RQ1.]
+How do listeners perceive their relationship with online music platforms and music recommender systems? \item[RQ2.]
+How do listeners conceive of issues of representativeness when it comes to music platforms? \end{enumerate} Aiming to answer such questions, we interviewed a group of Italian listeners and analysed their narratives using a psychosocial interpretive model, the Emotional Textual Analysis (ETA) framework \citep{Carli2015}.
+We pay particular attention to the Italian music sector, motivated by its distinctive position.
+Indeed, the growth of platform-based music consumption has coincided with a sustained predominance of local artists and repertoire \citep{damato2025italy}, making it a particularly valuable case for examining how recommender systems intersect with, adapt to, and potentially amplify existing cultural and market structures.

+We argue that applying this psychosocial lens complements the state of the art in recommender systems technical research, which is predominantly centred around a cognitive-behaviorism standpoint \citep{Ekstrand2016, Said2025}.
+This predominance persists even in cases where approaches integrating psychological constructs and theories to model and predict user behavior, and to enhance recommendation processes, have been proposed \citep{Lex2021}.
+This dominant paradigm for building and evaluating recommender systems limits the understanding of the overall user experience for several reasons.